uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

 <h2 class="mb-4 mt-4">Schedule </h2>

+<p> Besides MCLC sessions, the schedule below also includes office hours that instructors hold at the MCLC.
+However, this is not a comprehensive list of office hours.
+For a comprehensive list of office hours ask your instructor, or visit the Collab site for your course. </p>
 <!-- <p style="font-size:120%;"> TBA </p> -->
 <!-- <p style="font-size:120%;color:red;"> Sessions in red will NOT be held this current week. </p> -->